Cambridge Computer Lab Ring

 The Cambridge Computer Lab Ring is a members' association for staff and graduates of the Cambridge University Computer Laboratory.
-It was formed in 2002 as a non-profit, independent and voluntary members’ association, but was absorbed into the Cambridge University Computer Laboratory in 2012.
-It was named by Maurice Wilkes.
+It was formed in 2002 by Stephen Allott as a non-profit, independent and voluntary members’ association, and was absorbed into the Cambridge University Computer Laboratory in 2012.
+It was named by Sir Maurice Wilkes after the Cambridge Ring.

 The association was mentioned by Richard Lambert in the Lambert Review of Business-University Collaboration as an example of how "universities, departments and faculties should develop their alumni networks in order to build closer relationships with their graduates working in the business community."

+Notable companies formed by members of the Cambridge Computer Lab Ring include ARM, DeepMind Technologies and Raspberry Pi.

+Formation

+Founded in 1937 as the Mathematical Laboratory, the Cambridge Computer Laboratory was at the forefront of the development of computing through the twentieth century.
+This included the introduction of the world's first full-year taught course in computer science, the Cambridge Diploma in Computer Science.

+With several alumni going on to found successful technology companies, notably in computer software, several University of Cambridge alumni and staff saw benefit in forming a network that would allow graduates to get "a lifetime benefit from their Cambridge degrees, professionally, technically and socially."

+To this end Head of the Computer Laboratory Professor Ian Leslie directed Stephen Allott, a Cambridge graduate who had recently scaled software provider Micromuse to $7 billion following it's floatation on the Nasdaq, to form an alumni association.
+This led to the introduction of a programme of events to promote "intellectual rigour" and to connect alumni.

 Hall of Fame

-The association claims that, as of January 2018, there are 267 companies created by computer lab graduates and staff.
+The association claims that, as of November 2025, there are 362 companies created by computer lab graduates and staff.
 A 'Company of the Year' is chosen from this list annually.